 Perth is close to a surprising number of waterfalls and you should definitely see a few while you’re there.
 They are especially spectacular during winter when the water is flowing at its full intensity after the winter rains.
 Some of the best waterfalls near the city are Bella Rapid, Lesmurdie Falls, and Quinnup in Margaret River.
 The Perth Hill region is an especially good option for families – take a picnic for a fun break from the city.

-Perth is the starting point for many of the stunning road trips that one can take.
+Perth is the starting point for many of the stunning road trips that one can take, so consider hiring a car and exploring more of the country.
 One of the most famous and unmissable road trips is Perth to Esperance as Esperance is home to some of the most magnificent white-sand beaches in Australia.
 You will be blown by the beauty of beaches in Esperance.

 Overall, the city is a good place for families and couples who enjoy a laid-back and slow approach to life but it doesn’t offer much if you are looking for sweeping natural beauty – you’ll have to head to a nearby beach or waterfall for that.
 Saying that, there’s a reasonably amount to do in Perth, with good food options and various bars for a pub-hopping night.